midoshouse/ootr-multiworld/assets/doc/logging-linux.md

 # Locating the log files

 The log files have the `.log` file extension and will be in `~/.local/share/midos-house` by default.
-(Note: If you have set the `$XDG_CONFIG_HOME` and/or `$XDG_CONFIG_DIRS` environment variables, the location may differ.
+(Note: If you have set the `$XDG_DATA_HOME` and/or `$XDG_DATA_DIRS` environment variables, the location may differ.
 See [the XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) for details.)
 Please send the one that was requested, or all of them if you're not sure. **Warning:** These files may contain sensitive information such as room passwords or your Linux username.

 # Disabling logging